Der Spiegel: These Russians want to conquer Germany—with pizza

-If the new unit is overseas, Alyona plays a song from that country before the announcement.
-Sometimes it is a Romanian song (six pizza shops), sometimes Belarusian (ten).
-In February, Dodo plans to start operating in Los Angeles.
-Alyona considers playing “California Dreaming.”
+If the new branch is located abroad, Aliona plays a song from that country ahead of the announcement.
+Sometimes it’s a song from Romania (six outlets) sometimes one from Belarus (ten outlets).
+In February, Dodo plans to open in Los Angeles, and Aliona’s already got California Dreaming in mind.

 A new generation of Russian entrepreneurs?

-When Fyodor Ovchinnikov is asked why he gave his pizza chain the name Dodo, he tells of Alice in Wonderland that he liked to read in his childhood.
-“We are just as naive as the bird Dodo in the book: we trust our customers, suppliers, and partners,” he says.
+When Fyodor Ovchinnikov is asked why he gave his pizza chain the name Dodo, he talks about “Alice in Wonderland,” the story he loved as a child.
+“We’re just as naive as the dodo in the book.
+We trust our customers, suppliers and partners,” he says.